gr3i/BizzyBot/README.md

 | --------------------- | ------------------------- |
 | `/verify <email>`     | Starts email verification |
 | `/verify_code <code>` | Verifies the entered code |
+There are more commands on the Discord server.

 ### Text Commands (Owner-only)